Helbling-Technik/HelMoRo/docs/hardware/bill_of_materials.md

 {{ read_excel('./Helmoro_BoM_sheet_metals.xlsx', engine='openpyxl', sheet_name="BoM") }}

-The Top Plate can be ordered with the Clamping Nuts already pressed into the Top Plate.
+The Top Plate can be ordered with the Clamping Nuts already pressed in.

 ## Fasteners

 {{ read_excel('./Helmoro_BoM_fasteners.xlsx', engine='openpyxl', sheet_name="BoM") }}

-## Total
+## Total Cost
 The estimated cost of all parts of Helmoro is approximately: **1500.- Fr.**